teris-io/longpoll/README.md

 ```
 A comprehensive example can be run from the demo [repository][demo] via

-    go build
     ./go-pubsub-examples 2

 ### Performance

 Using the code from the demo [repository][demo] a throughput test can be run using the command
 below.
 Measured on conventional hardware long-polling on a single channel processes 1 million data
-samples in (0.8, 2.5) seconds.
+samples in about 1s.
 The time is measured from the moment the first sample is published
 till the last one is received.

-    go build
-    ./go-pubsub-examples 3
     ./go-pubsub-examples 4

 ## License